Why Should This Be So? with Susan Engel

 What I Loved: It’s hard not to fall in love with Susan’s devotion to curiosity, learning and education, but I think what I loved most was her final bit of advice and newest curiosity practice.
 You’ll just have to listen to hear why!
 Hint: she embodies the learner ethos.

-Susan Engel is the eighth in my series of interviews with the contributing authors to the forthcoming anthology Curiosity Studies: A New Ecology of Knowledge (University of Minnesota Press, 2020).
-Stay tuned for future episodes!
+Susan Engel is the eighth in my series of interviews with the contributing authors to the anthology Curiosity Studies: A New Ecology of Knowledge (University of Minnesota Press, 2020).
+This episode first aired in January 2020; it has been refreshed, July 2023.

 Find more about Susan Engel’s terrific work here, here and here.
 Check out The Hungry Mind: The Origins of Curiosity in Childhood.